Moyo.Exchange

 The Result: A secure, compliant process that feels like a conversation, not an interrogation.

-To maximize accessibility, I designed a multi-channel funding interface.
+To maximize accessibility, I designed a multi-channel funding interface that allows users to choose between Apple Pay, cards, or fee-free transfers.

-Consistency: By standardizing the "Moyo Exchange ID" label, I built a reliable mental model that helps users understand exactly how their digital wallet is identified.
+The Strategy: By standardising the "Moyo Exchange ID" label, I built a reliable mental model that helps users understand exactly how their digital wallet is identified globally.

-The transfer journey was designed to eliminate "sender anxiety."
+The transfer journey was designed to solve the emotional pain point of "sender anxiety."

 10 | Reflections & Future Roadmap

-In eight weeks, I transitioned from an identified market gap to a high-fidelity MVP that directly addresses the pain points of users like Mimi and Mary.
-By facilitating target-driven workshops and managing agile sprints, I delivered a solution that is not only user-centered but also business-ready.
+In eight weeks, I moved from identifying a critical market gap to delivering a high-fidelity MVP that directly addresses the pain points of the Sub-Saharan diaspora.
+By facilitating target-driven workshops and managing Agile sprints, I delivered a solution that is both user-centered and technically business-ready.

-Fintech Literacy: I gained a deep understanding of the regulatory landscape and the rigorous security protocols required for successful KYC (Know Your Customer) onboarding.
+Fintech & Compliance Literacy: I gained a deep understanding of the regulatory landscape and the rigorous security protocols required for successful KYC onboarding.

-Cultural Nuance vs. Standard UI: I learned that while cultural connection is vital, it must never compromise the functional clarity of a financial tool.
+Cultural Nuance vs. Standard UI: I learned that while cultural connection is vital for trust, it must never compromise the functional clarity of a financial tool, a balance achieved through rigorous A/B testing.

-Process Efficiency: Successful delivery relied on setting clear expectations and using the Double Diamond framework to maintain project focus under tight timelines.
+Process Leadership: Successful delivery relied on setting clear expectations and using the Double Diamond framework to maintain focus under high-velocity timelines.

-To further elevate the Moyo Exchange ecosystem, I have identified the following strategic next steps for the beta release:
+To further elevate the Moyo Exchange ecosystem and "connect the dots" across the fintech vertical, I have identified these strategic next steps for the beta release:

-The "Receiver" Experience: Designing a dedicated onboarding flow specifically for first-time fund recipients in Sub-Saharan Africa.
+The "Receiver" Experience: Designing a dedicated onboarding flow specifically for first-time fund recipients in Sub-Saharan Africa to close the "trust loop."

-Security & Safeguarding: Implementing "Guardian Accounts"—a feature allowing a trusted relative to freeze services in the event of suspicious activity or emergency.
+Security & Safeguarding: Implementing "Guardian Accounts," a feature allowing trusted relatives to freeze services during suspicious activity, enhancing safety in the live experience.

-Alternative Funding: Exploring the integration of stablecoins and cryptocurrency, aligning with the rapid adoption of digital assets across the African continent.
+Alternative Funding: Exploring the integration of stablecoins and cryptocurrency, aligning with the rapid digital asset adoption across the African continent.

-Can a remittance app designed specifically for the Sub-Saharan African diaspora move users from informal channels to formal ones?
-By prioritizing Transparency, Cultural Familiarity, and Jakob Nielsen’s Heuristics, Moyo Exchange proves that it is possible.
+Can a remittance app move users from informal channels to formal ones?
+By prioritizing Transparency, Cultural Familiarity, and Jakob Nielsen’s Heuristics, Moyo Exchange proves it is possible.

-The resulting design addresses the historical "lack of comprehension" in the industry, offering a seamless, secure, and joyful experience that turns a complex financial chore into a moment of connection.
+The resulting design addresses the historical "lack of comprehension" in the industry, offering a pixel-perfect, secure, and joyful experience that turns a complex financial chore into a moment of human connection.